First-Year Student Application

 Check out the most recent issue in public view.

-Social Worker Opportunity Track (SWOT) Grant
+Social Worker Opportunity Tracks (SWOT) Grant

-Receive up to 20K in funding toward your BSW or MSW degree
+Receive up to 20K in funding toward your BSW or MSW degree if you plan to live and work in Winnebago County after graduation

-Online MSW Program
+For the Online MSW Program

 Online MSW Requirements and Application Process